delannoy/cms-das-lumi-short-exercise/_episodes/02-using-brilcalc.md

 Let's try a few examples:

 > ## Glossary
-> If you are unfamiliar with "fills", "runs", "lumisections", etc, you can find their definitions in the [Glossary](https://delannoy.github.io/cms-das-lumi-short-exercise/reference.html#glossary)
+> If you are unfamiliar with "fills", "runs", "lumisections", etc., you can find their definitions in the [Glossary](https://delannoy.github.io/cms-das-lumi-short-exercise/reference.html#glossary)
 {: .callout}

 > ## Run brilcalc for [fill 6666](https://cmsoms.cern.ch/cms/fills/report?cms_fill=6666)